 There are an increasing number of projects working on next generation secure email or email-like communication.
 Only few of them fulfil the security requirements of the #youbroketheinternet community.
-This is a report highlighting the projects and comparing the approaches.
+This is a report highlighting the projects and comparing the approaches, derived from the biased version published by the OpenTechFund.
 Please help us fill in the missing details and correct any inaccuracies.
 To contribute to this document, fork its repository.
-This document is hosted at youbroketheinternet.org, since it is bad practice to host content exclusively at commercial social networks.
+This document itself is hosted at youbroketheinternet.org, since it is bad practice to host content exclusively at commercial social networks.

 Traditional email faces unsurmountable problems concerning trustworthiness, usability and protection of social information on who is participating in communications when it comes to provide end-to-end confidentiality.
 Even the best projects in the field accept dangerous trade-offs such as 1. allowing for man in the middle attacks at the moment of first use, 2. allowing people who disregard your privacy requirements to send you unencrypted messages, 3. allowing observing entities to map out the identities and the intensity of social interactions, 4. requiring a complete overhaul of the involved protocols if forward secrecy is to be achieved and 5. to tackle incongruencies in the architecture with user interface design, as if that hadn't been tried in the previous twenty years.
 Also, none of the improvements tackle the problem that people are flocking away to Facebook Mail, a cloud- and social-network-based alternative that offers 6. better usability, 7. user-expectation conformant scalability and 8. freedom from Spam and correlated nuisances.